Customer

 Scandlines Denmark

-When two payroll nerds find each other, even complex projects can land softly.
-This is the story of how Scandlines Denmark and KOLLAB jointly took the leap from a manual, phased-out setup to a modern LessorLøn cloud solution in the midst of a payroll landscape that is certainly not standard.
+When two salary geeks find each other, even complex projects can land softly.
+It is the story of how Scandlines Danmark and KOLLAB jointly made the leap from a manual, phased-out setup to a modern LessorLøn cloud solution in the middle of a pay landscape that is certainly not standard.

-Challenge: Scandlines Denmark had a manual and outdated payroll system that was stable but cumbersome.
-It could no longer handle the complexity of shift, ship, and seasonal wages, so they needed a modern cloud solution that could ensure accurate, scalable, and reliable payroll management.
+Challenge: Scandlines Danmark had a manual and phased-out pay system, which was stable but heavy.
+It could no longer handle the complexity of shift, ship and seasonal wages, so they needed a modern cloud solution that could ensure accurate, scalable and reliable payroll management.

-The challenge: A payroll engine room running around the clock
+The challenge: A payroll engine room around the clock

-Scandlines' operations require that wages are spot on every time across shifts, ships, and seasons.
-The older Lessor version was stable but manual and on its way out.
-Therefore, a new course had to be set, but without abandoning what already worked:
+Scandlines’ operation requires that pay hits the spot every time across shifts, ships and seasons.
+The older Lessor version was stable but manual and on the way out.
+Therefore, the course had to be reversed, but without giving up what already worked:

-"We were actually quite satisfied with the old system–it was manual, but over the past 4-5 years it has given us a great deal of knowledge about payroll processing.
-When it was phased out, we wanted to stay with the Lessor family.
-The solution from KOLLAB was a natural choice," explains Martin Warming, Payroll Manager at Scandlines Denmark.
+“We were actually quite satisfied with the old system – it was manual, but over the past 4-5 years we have given us a great deal of knowledge about payroll processing.
+When it was phased out, we basically wanted to stay in the Lessor family.
+The solution from KOLLAB was a natural choice,” explains Martin Warming, Payroll Manager at Scandlines Denmark.

-Scandlines' IT department screened the market.
-Several suppliers declined due to the maritime aspect; the complexity is anything but standard.
-In the end, the choice was between two directions, and experience and operational reliability won out:
+Scandline's IT department screened the market.
+Several suppliers declined because of the shipping part; the complexity is anything but standard.
+In the end, the choice was between two directions and experience and operational reliability won here:

-“Many said no because of maritime shipping.
+“Many said no because of shipping.
 Our setup is anything but standard.
-We chose a solution that could handle the complexity and a team that could go the distance with us,” Martin elaborates .
+We chose a solution that could support the complexity and a team that could walk the path with us,” Martin elaborates.

 The solution: LessorLøn Cloud

-KOLLAB delivered a cloud solution that matches Scandlines' complexity.
-The key was the collaboration between a dedicated payroll team with extensive experience and insight into Scandlines' many different collective agreements and other agreements.
-In addition, a very special collaboration developed between an experienced internal project manager and a specialized KOLLAB consultant: short feedback loops, honest conversations, and quick decisions.
-This was not just a familiar implementation phase where the supplier helps the customer, but rather a form of co-creation between two professionals:
+KOLLAB delivered a cloud solution that matches Scandlines’'s complexity.
+The key was the pairing between a dedicated payroll team with extensive experience and insight into Scandlines’, many different collective agreements and other agreements.
+In addition, a very special collaboration also arose between an experienced internal project manager and a specialized KOLLAB consultant: short feedback loops, honest conversations and quick decisions.
+It was not just a well-known implementation phase, where the supplier helps the customer, but rather a form of co-creation between two professionals:

-"Our team, and especially our project manager and their specialist, found common ground–two payroll nerds who speak the same language.
-That was the key to the project's success," Martin Warming continues.
+“Our team and not least our project manager and their specialist found each other – ’two salary geeks’ who speak the same language.
+That was the key to the project succeeding,” Martin Warming continues.

 Why LessorLøn Cloud made sense for Scandlines Denmark: